What Is A HUD Home And How Do You Buy One?

 - FHA 203(k) loans: This type of loan allows borrowers to finance the purchase price of the home and the cost of certain repairs or renovations the home needs.
 We don’t offer these loans at this time.

-- VA loans: VA loans are for eligible veterans, active duty service members and surviving spouses.
+- Department of Veterans Affairs (VA) loans: VA loans are for eligible veterans, active-duty service members and surviving spouses.

 HUD Incentive Programs